 -Be true to your personal style.
 I generally recommend people wear something classic and timeless for their portraits, but when it comes to graduation photos, I recommend bringing at least one “trendy” outfit as a way to commemorate what was “in” while you were in school, along with one business casual/dressier outfit and an outfit in a style you have been wanting try but haven’t, yet are still comfortable in.

--When selecting wardrobe pieces, keep in mind your school colors when selecting a color palette.
+-When selecting wardrobe pieces, keep in mind your school colors, or current favorite color, when selecting a color palette.

 -Make a date night out of it!
 If your partner is less than thrilled at the idea of having his or her photos taken, brighten their day by taking them to lunch/dinner and a movie afterwards!